How Do I Keep Purdue Promise?

 Maintain your 21st Century Scholarship

-You will be enrolled in GS 197, the Purdue Promise First-Year Experience, in fall of your first year.
-This is a required, one credit course that will help you successfully transition from high school to college.
+Students are required to enroll in GS 197, the Purdue Promise First-Year Experience, in the fall semester of their first year.
+This is a required, one-credit course that will help students successfully transition from high school to college.

-When you enroll in our required GS 197 course as first-semester, first-year student, the Purdue Promise instructor for that course becomes your Purdue Promise Coach.
-This is your designated personal contact for Purdue Promise, and is ideally the first person on campus you would go to for assistance.
+When you enroll in our required GS 197 course as a first-semester, first-year student, the Purdue Promise instructor for that course becomes your Purdue Promise Coach.
+This is your designated personal contact for Purdue Promise and is ideally the first person on campus you would go to for assistance.
 You will remain with this coach throughout the duration of your Purdue experience unless you and/or your coach leave Purdue.
-In the event that you find yourself eligible for our academic recovery program (MAPS), you will work with your coach’s supervisor until you regain good academic standing.
-As a Purdue Promise student, you will be required to meet with your coach 2-4 times per semester, as determined by your coach.
+As a Purdue Promise student, you will be required to meet with your coach 2-4 times per semester, as determined by your coach and academic standing.

-You will enroll in GS 405, the Purdue Promise senior experience course, in the fall semester of your fourth year.
-This is a required, one credit course (offered fall-only) that will help you successfully transition into life after college.
-Your coach will send you information about registering for this class.
+Students are required to enroll in GS 405, the Purdue Promise one-credit course, in the fall semester of their senior year.
+This required, one-credit course (only offered during fall semesters) helps students successfully transition into life after college.

 Our "Once Purdue Promise, Always Purdue Promise" Pledge

-The “Once Purdue Promise, always Purdue Promise” commitment means all scholars will be offered continued support regardless of maintenance of “on scholarship” status.
-While we will no longer be able to fund you, we can help in other ways.
-A promise is a promise, and we are here to see you through!
+The “Once Purdue Promise, always Purdue Promise” commitment means all scholars will be offered continued support regardless of scholarship status.
+In the event that a student is no longer receiving 21st Century and Purdue Promise funding, we are still available to help students.

 Scholarship Appeals